ForwardIT91939/ForwardIT91939/README.md

 <img align="right" src="https://visitor-badge.laobi.icu/badge?page_id=ForwardIT91939.ForwardIT91939" />

-<h1 align="center">Hi I'm Sam! <br/><a href="https://github.com/ForwardIT91939">Cybersecurity Professional</a> <a href="https://www.linkedin.com/in/samuel-l-6628552aa/"> </h1>
+<h1 align="center">Samuel S. Lee <br/><a href="https://github.com/ForwardIT91939">Cybersecurity Professional</a> <a href="https://www.linkedin.com/in/samuel-l-6628552aa/"> </h1>

-<h3 align="center">Motivated cybersecurity student with a strong foundation in security protocols and risk management.
+<h3 align="center">Hello everyone!
+I go by Sam and I'm a motivated cybersecurity practioner with a strong foundation in security protocols and risk management.
 Eager to apply academic knowledge and hands-on experience to protect information assets and address emerging threats.
 Committed to learning and adapting to the latest industry trends, with a focus on developing practical solutions and contributing to a culture of security awareness. </h3>

 <div align="center">
   <a href="mailto:samuel.lee547@gmail.com">